ochairo/vanillante/README.md

 ## Architecture

-The architecture follows key principles including separation of concerns, SOLID principles,
+The project has not a specific architecture but follows key principles including separation of concerns,
-atomic design, software design patterns and readable code.
+SOLID principles, atomic design, software design patterns and readable code.

-This ensures that the application will be easy to maintain, scale, and modify.
+This ensures that the application will be easy to maintain, scale, modify and enables integrations of other architectures.

 ![architecture](docs/images/architecture.png)